lobuljen/quill1-table-custom/README.md

 * It is possible to add tables by defining rows and cols count in grid.
 * It is possible to add rows and columns to existing tables (accessible by buttons in toolbar).
 * it is possible to copy & paste table from Word.
 Works ok.
 Needs to test edge cases.
+* undo/redo.
+Needs to test edge cases.

 ### Known issues
 It is early stage so there is a lot of issues with current state.
 Still there are some worth to mention which should be dealt with.

 * Lists (number or bullet) in cell upon enter loose list format on previous line but keeps it on actual.
-* Undo/History breaks badly with cell deletions (disabled for now, needs to be managed).
 * Containers need order similar to Inline.order.
 Otherwise delta is not canonical.
 * ...